bamboothemes/Zen-Grid-Framework-v4-Docs/02-theme/01-overview.md

 The font awesome all and min less files are two instances of the font awesome library.
 The font-awesome-min.less requires the minimum number of icons required for the theme whereas the all file includes the entire library.

-Please note that it may be necessary to overwrite the bootstrap less files in this case as they are generated dynamically based on the theme settings int he template administrator.
+Please note that it may be necessary to overwrite the bootstrap less files in this case as they are generated dynamically based on the theme settings in the template administrator.

 In your less/template.less file you should find syntax similar to the following: